ngaylinn/epigenetic-gol-v1/README.md

 configuration in `CMakeLists.txt`.

 This project is built using CMake.
-It requires Python 3.10 (other version numbers may also work), [pybind11](https://github.com/pybind/pybind11), and the standard CUDA development libraries.
-It also depends on several common Python modules, which can be installed with:
+It requires Python 3.10 (other version numbers may also work), [pybind11](https://github.com/pybind/pybind11), the standard CUDA development libraries, and the nvcomp library.
+The It also depends on several common Python modules, which can be installed with:

 ```bash
 # For managing and analyzing experiment data